redis/redis-doc/docs/getting-started/installation/install-redis-on-windows.md

 ## Install Redis

-Once you're running Ubuntu on Windows, you can follow the steps detailed at [Install on Ubuntu/Debian](install-redis-on-linux#install-on-ubuntu-debian) to install install recent stable versions of Redis from the official `packages.redis.io` APT repository.
+Once you're running Ubuntu on Windows, you can follow the steps detailed at [Install on Ubuntu/Debian](install-redis-on-linux#install-on-ubuntu-debian) to install recent stable versions of Redis from the official `packages.redis.io` APT repository.
 Add the repository to the <code>apt</code> index, update it, and then install:

 {{< highlight bash  >}}